'If he's craving medals, he has to go' - Kane must leave Tottenham to win major titles, says Defoe | Goal.com

 'If he's craving medals, he has to go' - Kane must leave Tottenham to win major titles, says Defoe

-Harry Kane must leave Tottenham to win major titles, according to Jermaine Defoe.
+Harry Kane must leave Tottenham to win major titles, according to Jermain Defoe.

 Kane is widely regarded as one of the best strikers in European football, but he is still waiting to get his hands on his first piece of silverware after 12 years on Tottenham's books.